Problems With the Bowflex Tread Climber

 Excessive Noise

 Loud noises while the TreadClimber is in operation are a clear indicator of a part malfunction.
 Squeaking or rattling noises can be caused by the hydraulic bolts coming loose from the frame, the linkage bolts underneath each treadle needing tightening or the drive pulleys coming loose inside the machine.
 Knocking sounds come from the front or rear rollers and is an indication that they should be replaced immediately.
-Scraping sounds may occur if the treadles are not aligned properly in the uprights.
+You might hear scraping sounds if the treadles are not aligned properly in the uprights.
 Adjustment of the treadles can be done using the virtual pivot.